TrystanLea/blog/pages/en/zcb_industry.md

 The paper [Yield Improvement Opportunities for Manufacturing Automotive Sheet Metal Components by Philippa M. Horton et al](https://www.researchgate.net/publication/317340501_Yield_Improvement_Opportunities_for_Manufacturing_Automotive_Sheet_Metal_Components) suggests that the average yield loss may be less than the car door example at 44%.
 This would reduce the embodied energy per kg to 11.6 kWh/kg or 9.2 MWh per 796kg steel car body.

-At 11.6 kWh/kg the steel car body would add another ~14 TWh of industrial demand per year (4.9% of ZCB industrial demand).
+At 11.6 kWh/kg the steel car body would add another ~7.1 TWh of industrial demand per year (2.5% of ZCB industrial demand).

 If the balance of the remaining materials (~400 kg) where at a similar intensity they would add 4.6 MWh.
 The total embodied energy of the car would be ~18 MWh including the battery (this is a little lower than other embodied energy estimates in the 20-30 MWh range so is worth double checking).
-Multiplying this by 1.5 million cars would result in 27 TWh/yr of industrial demand or 9.4% of total ZCB industrial demand.
+Multiplying this by 765 thousand cars would result in 14 TWh/yr of industrial demand or 4.8% of total ZCB industrial demand.

 One important issue with this calculation is that it uses a steel process chain that uses fossil fuels rather than zero carbon alternatives such as steel production via hydrogen reduction and electric arc furnaces.
-A full LCA based on a zero carbon supply chain is required rather than one that uses todays industrial system.
+A full LCA based on a zero carbon supply chain is required rather than one that uses today's industrial system.

 ### Heat pumps